Hannah Locklear | February 21, 2025

 You can learn more about these three steps by watching the video below.
 SoloSuit's founder explains how to respond to a debt lawsuit in detail, and these steps apply to medical debt lawsuits:

-Failure to respond to the Summons and Complaint means that the hospital or debt collection company will likely file a motion asking the court to enter a default judgement against you.
+Failure to respond to the Summons and Complaint means that the hospital or debt collection company will likely file a motion asking the court to enter a default judgment against you.
 With a default judgment, the hospital or collection agency can garnish your wages, seize your property, and freeze your bank account in order to collect on the debt.

 If you find yourself in this situation, you can try filing a Motion to Set Aside Judgment.
 This motion asks the court to reverse the default judgment and give you another chance to respond to the Complaint.
-In order to have your Motion to Set Aside Judgment grante, you would need to prove one of the following:
+In order to have your Motion to Set Aside Judgment granted, you would need to prove one of the following:

 Having a default judgment entered against you is not optimal and puts you in a weak position when attempting to negotiate with the hospital or collection agency.
 This is why a better option is to be proactive and respond to the debt collection lawsuit.
 In order to file an effective response, take advantage of the resources and information available through SoloSuit.